 Your entourage which includes your body guards, chauffeurs, drivers, family members, and friends should all follow your lead and dress for success, file an IT with law enforcement, pre-plan their movements, know the escape plan, and stand ready to execute their role in protecting, defending and rescuing anyone in harms way.
-Everyone in your entourage should be equipped with a cell phone with written instructions on how to call 9-11 and a direct line to 9-11 if the lines are busy.
-9-11 dispatch centers get overwhelmed during a crisis because so many cell phone users are calling in the same report.
-Your goal is to have a hotline or usable backup when this occurs.
-If deemed appropriate by local law enforcement, those in your entourage should be equipped with a personal GPS and appropriate body armor.
+Everyone in your entourage should be equipped with a cell phone with written instructions on how to call 9-11 when under duress.
+9-11 dispatch centers get overwhelmed during a crisis because so many cell phone users call to report the same incident.
+When you call 9-11, ask first if the dispatcher is aware of the incident.
+If they are, give them your callback number and hang up.
+The goal is to free up 9-11 and keep it an effective and efficient means of communicating life threatening incidents.
+Depending on the threat level, members of your entourage should also be familiar with local law enforcement radio frequencies and radio procedures.
+If possible, body guards should consult with the training officer at the local sheriffs department about local law enforcement procedures and protocols to include what local SWAT, bomb threat, and hostage negotiation resources might be available if needed.

 In addition to having preplanned escape routes, everyone in your entourage should be aware of the nearest defendable zones and be trained to create defendable zones when under fire.
-Those assigned to security should be familiar with 9-11 numbers and reporting procedures as well as the local law enforcement radio frequencies and radio procedures.
-If possible, body guards should consult with the training officer at the local sheriffs department about first responder protocols and the use of deadly force.
+If deemed appropriate by local law enforcement, those in your entourage should be equipped with a personal GPS, appropriate body armor, police scanners, cell phones, etc.

-As a courtesy to local law enforcement, fax your IT to them at least a week ahead so they can brief their patrols on your arrival, when your expected to pass through their area, the description of your vehicles and occupants, how to contact your drivers, body guards, and headquarters to alert you of danger, and who'll they'll be dealing with if you find yourself in harms way.
-Remember, law enforcement resources are being stretched to their limits.
+If you and your entourage are considered a high level target, start weeks in advance to coordinate your security plans with local law enforcement.
+Fax your IT to the sheriff and local chief of police so they can brief their patrols on your arrival, when your expected to pass through their area, the description of your vehicles and occupants, how to contact your drivers, body guards, and headquarters to alert you of danger, and who'll they'll be dealing with if you find yourself in harms way.

+Terrorist threats, law enforcement resources are being stretched to their limits.
 If you're not the most important dignitary in harms way, you'd better be ready to save yourself.
-Creating and maintaining an effective "Locate - Lockdown & Link" action plan will help build relationships between you and those who'll be called on to protect and defend you, your family, and your entourage.
+Creating and maintaining an effective "Locate - Lockdown & Link" action plan will help build relationships between you and those who'll be called on to protect and defend you when under duress.